AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 event.
 Events are passed in json format.

 When inserting single or multiple values, the payload has to be the list of events.
-An event can be created using the following POST request.
+An event can be created using the following POST request:

 ```js
 insertValues(streamId: string, events: Array<any>) {